Jakkapan-a/TcBUTTON/README.md

 4. Open the Arduino IDE
 5. Open the example
 6. run the example
+## In version 1.0.9
+- Add setOnPress() function in TcBUTTON
+- Add setOnRelease() function in TcBUTTON
+- Add setOnEventChange() function in TcBUTTON
+- Add setDebounceDelay() function in TcBUTTON
+- Add setMode() function in TcBUTTON
+- Add setReverseLogic() function in TcBUTTON

 ## In version 1.0.8
 - Add Callback function State Change in TcBUTTON